darenliang/darenliang.com/content/posts/problems-with-proxing-images.md

   never be charged for extra bandwidth usage

-* **Cost-effective**: nothing is truly "unlimited", but because millions of transformations and requests only costs a few dollars, it's pretty darn cheap
+* **Cost-effective**: nothing is truly "unlimited", but because millions of transformations and requests only cost a few dollars, it's pretty darn cheap

 * **Unlimited source images**: use as many source images as you want, the